News

 Optimizing the design of structures to be more energy-efficient, more resistant to climate-related impacts, and more price-competitive in the marketplace would greatly influence the development and affordability of housing in our rapidly expanding cities and towns.

-Designing buildings or infrastructure that require lesser volumes of concrete that can be manufactured offsite or that employ construction techniques such as 3D printing technologies also hold great promise.
+Designing buildings or infrastructure that require lower volumes of concrete that can be manufactured offsite, or that employ construction techniques such as 3D printing, also holds great promise.

 More climate-resilient concrete could lengthen the useful lifespan of buildings, thereby lowering the dollar and carbon costs of replacement or renovation.
-So too, designing buildings and communities to better withstand and recover from extreme weather-related incidents such as floods, wildfires, storms, or heat waves also provides an emissions reduction benefit.
+So too does designing buildings and communities to better withstand and recover from extreme weather-related incidents, such as floods, wildfires, storms, or heat waves, provide an emissions-reduction benefit.

-Increasing the longevity of buildings and infrastructure, improving quality control and the generation and reuse of demolition waste will significantly lower GHG emissions over time.
-Waste product use and reuse provides additional opportunities as substitutes for fossil fuels and raw materials, which also addresses our waste problem as a society.
+Increasing the longevity of buildings and infrastructure, improving quality control, and generating and reusing demolition waste will significantly lower GHG emissions over time.
+Waste product use and reuse provide additional opportunities as substitutes for fossil fuels and raw materials, which also addresses our waste problem as a society.

-Growing recognition and calculation of the untapped potential of atmospheric C02 reabsorption (carbonation) by exposed concrete will also alter the balance in carbon accounting for concrete relative to other building products.
+Growing recognition and quantification of the untapped potential of atmospheric CO2 reabsorption (carbonation) by exposed concrete will also alter the balance of carbon accounting for concrete relative to other building products.

 Policy Approaches

-While many technological approaches are being explored to lower the embodied carbon of buildings and infrastructure assets such as roads, bridges and transportation facilities, policy and regulatory measures are also being deployed as well.
+While many technological approaches are being explored to reduce the embodied carbon of buildings and infrastructure assets such as roads, bridges, and transportation facilities, policy and regulatory measures are also being implemented.

-Governments are the key players in infrastructure investments and as such can exert a profound role in the design, construction, and the operation of public facilities through permitting financing, and other associated policy measures.
+Governments are the key players in infrastructure investments and, as such, can play a profound role in the design, construction, and operation of public facilities through permitting, financing, and other associated policy measures.

 Measuring the embodied carbon content of various building materials is rapidly becoming an important tool for the design and regulation of structures.
-The various carbon calculator tools in play are still in their infancy but have already been legislated in some jurisdictions as a means to offset or lower carbon emissions.
+The various carbon calculator tools in use are still in their infancy, but have already been legislated in some jurisdictions as a means of offsetting or reducing carbon emissions.
 Lifecycle Assessment (LCA) tools of varying sophistication are being used to formulate embodied energy or carbon indices.

-As noted by Dr. Jeremy Gregory, the Executive Director of the Concrete Sustainability Hub at MIT Environmental Product Declarations amount to a nutritionalabout a product’s environmental impact.
-Until recently, creating EPDs required several months of independent, individual verification, and was very time-consuming and expensive.
+As noted by Dr. Jeremy Gregory, the Executive Director of the Concrete Sustainability Hub at MIT, Environmental Product Declarations amount to a nutritional label about a product’s environmental impact.
+Until recently, creating EPDs required several months of independent, individual verification and was very time-consuming and expensive.

 According to Kate Simonen, a co-founder of the Carbon Leadership Forum, embodied emissions—those released from the manufacturing of industrial materials are going to rise, at least as a percentage of the overall impact.

 “As building codes become more stringent and the electrical grid decarbonizes, the relative proportion of impact due to material production increases.
-We simply don’t have time to approach this in a linear fashion”, she notes.
+We don’t have time to approach this linearly”, she notes.

-For example, prohibiting or limiting fossil fuel use or requiring lower carbon-intensive technologies could stimulate profound changes in business practices.
+For example, prohibiting or limiting fossil fuel use, or requiring lower-carbon technologies, could drive profound changes in business practices.

 Other policy measures include public support for clean energy research and development.
-If coupled with the enormous leverage of governmental procurement of products and services with lower carbon content this could profoundly change industry behaviour.
-Tax incentives, grants, loan guarantees, feed-in-tariffs, and contracts for the deployment of innovative technology solutions also will stimulate change.
+If coupled with the enormous leverage of government procurement of lower-carbon products and services, this could profoundly change industry behaviour.
+Tax incentives, grants, loan guarantees, feed-in tariffs, and contracts for the deployment of innovative technology solutions will also drive change.

 Summing Up